 Articles from January 2013

-Santa María Tavehua, L.A.: Radio and buy viagra Video Portraits
+Santa María Tavehua, L.A.: Radio and erectile dysfunction Video Portraits

 East Los Angeles, Food, Headline, Recipe, Stories »

 The somber cafeteria at White Memorial Hospital in Boyle Heights is perhaps the last place in Los Angeles you would expect to find Aquiles Chavez, the high profile, Mexican celebrity chef that has his own show on the Utilisima network (Mexico’s equivalent to the Food Network).
 But the Mexico City-born chef that sports dreadlocks and a handlebar mustache was called to duty in the battle against obesity and diabetes awareness in East Los Angeles.

 Do you know who works on Sonic Trace?
 Check out who we are and what we’ve done.

 We want to know what it it feels like to turn a corner on Pico Union and find yourself in Tegulcigalpa — the sounds, the faces, the tastes of home.
 Or, how Los Angeles has changed daily life in cities like San Salvador or Santa Maria de Tavhua, Mexico – places where entire communities have been transformed by “el otro lado” (the other side).